Beehive Boot: History

-Brigham Young has the most wins in the series with 23, followed by Utah with 15, and Utah State with 9.
+Brigham Young University has the most wins in the series with 23, followed by Utah with 15, and Utah State with 9.
 After residing in Logan on USU's campus for the first four years of its existence, the trophy spent most of the next two decades in the hands of BYU.
 The Cougars won the intrastate series 19 of the next 27 years, including five in a row from 1983 to 1987.
 Since the mid-1990s, the boot has been back and forth between Salt Lake and Provo many times.
 Utah had a brief period of success during the early part of this century, winning four straight Beehive Boots from 2002 to 2005.
 It has also made a couple of trips to Logan during the past couple of decades.

 Historically, the trophy goes to the winner of the BYU-Utah game.
 Only nine times has that not happened: the years when Utah State has won it.
 Only four times in history has the winner of the Beehive Boot lost an intrastate game (Utah State in 1973, 1982, 1997, 2012).

 Utah won the trophy in 2016 after being the only team with an unbeaten in-state record, but the trophy then stopped being awarded.
 In 2021, BYU defeated both Utah and Utah State, leading to having a de facto winner for the first time since 2016.
 BYU then inquired as to the whereabouts of the trophy, resulting with BYU claiming the trophy two weeks later after it was found by Utah.